 Skill acquisition is the area of sports psychology concerned with how athletes learn and retain new skills.
 This includes defining abilites and skills, theories of learning, motor programs and schema theory.
+Having a good understanding of how the mind works and people learn can help improve your own sports prerformance, especially learning new techniques as well as being beneficial for coaching and teaching others.

 This section looks at motor programmes and their subroutines, the 3 levels of Adams loop control theory as well as an in depth look at Schmidt's Schema Theory.